Using the term “Partner” in Census Records

-The term “Partner” was used in State and Federal census enumerations in the 20th Century.
-An example is the 1915 New York census entry for Anne Clark and Adele Albro, enumerated as Partners.
+The utilization of the term “Partner” in State and Federal census enumerations during the 20th century offers a unique window into diverse households.
+An illustrative example is the 1915 New York census entry for Anne Clark and Adele Albro, who were enumerated as Partners.

-Use of the term “Partner” was vaguely defined in 1915 Instructions to Enumerators and reads as “If two or more persons share a common abode as partners, write “head” for one and “partner” for the other.”
-(See Image 1.)
-Equally vague are the 1940 U.S. Census instructions, which were similar to instructions from prior years.
-“If two or more persons who are not related by blood or marriage share a common dwelling unit as partners, write head for one and partner for the other or others.”
+The term “Partner” was defined in the 1915 Instructions to Enumerators, stating, “If two or more persons share a common abode as partners, write ‘head’ for one and ‘partner’ for the other” (see Image 1).
+The 1940 U.S. Census instructions echo a similar definition, stating, “If two or more persons who are not related by blood or marriage share a common dwelling unit as partners, write head for one and partner for the other or others.”

-Using Steve Morse’s census search tool, I was able to quantify how many times the term partner was used in 20th-century census records.
-It appears anywhere between 78,000 to 185,000 times.
+Using Steve Morse’s census search tool, I quantified the occurrences of the term “partner” in 20th-century census records, ranging from 78,000 to 273,000 instances.

 Census Year No. of Partners